jacobknighj12/T1A3_Choose_Your_Own_Adventure/README.md

 - how the user will find out how to interact with / use each feature The user will be greeted with a simple, sweet and very direct way to interact, input and be given all of the information that is required to play it though text.
-  They will initially be shown their basic rescources and list out their options in context to the situation after entering their provided name for this game
+  They will initially be shown their basic rescources and list out their options in context to the situation after being prompted to enter their real life name for best results

 - how the user will interact with / use each feature